+The following points should be noted concerning the universal service obligation (USO):
-- The following points should be noted in relation to the USO: - eir must satisfy any reasonable request to provide, at a fixed location, connections to the public telephone network and access to a publicly available telephone service (PATS); - the maintenance of the National Directory Database (NDD) is no longer a USP obligation;

-- eir must ensure that public pay telephones are provided to meet the reasonable needs of end users (although ComReg decided in 2014 that where usage of such public payphones falls below a certain level, removal may be permitted).
-ComReg decided in February 2019 that there is a continued need for a public payphone USO, and that eir remained designated as the public payphone USO until 31 December 2020; - an accessibility statement being published to ensure equivalence in access and choice for disabled end users is now an obligation of all undertakings and the provision of specialised terminal equipment for disabled end users is no longer an obligation of the USP or any undertaking as of 1 January 2016; and - eir must adhere to the principle of maintaining affordability for universal services.
+- eir must satisfy any reasonable request to provide, at a fixed location, connections to the public telephone network and access to a publicly available telephone service (PATS); - the maintenance of the National Directory Database (NDD) is no longer a USP obligation; - an accessibility statement being published to ensure equivalence in access and choice for disabled end users is now an obligation of all undertakings and the provision of specialised terminal equipment for disabled end users is no longer an obligation of the USP or any undertaking as of 1 January 2016; and - eir must adhere to the principle of maintaining affordability for universal services.

-In December 2018, ComReg decided that PortingXS (a Dutch company) would be responsible for the management and maintenance of the NDD from 1 July 2019, after the expiry of the transition period to allow the transfer of functions from Eir.
-As such, PortingXS must ensure that there exists a comprehensive record of all subscribers of publicly available telephone services in the state, excluding those who have refused to have their details included in the NDD.
-In August 2015 ComReg specified certain requirements to be complied with by all undertakings to ensure equivalence in access and choice for disabled end users (previously only eir as the USP had obligations in respect of a Code of Practice concerning the provision of services for people with disabilities).
+In December 2018, ComReg decided that PortingXS (a Dutch company) would be responsible for the management and maintenance of the NDD from 1 July 2019, after the expiry of the transition period to allow the transfer of functions from eir.
+As such, PortingXS must ensure that a comprehensive record exists of all subscribers of publicly available telephone services in the state, excluding those who have refused to have their details included in the NDD.
+In August 2015, ComReg specified certain requirements to be complied with by all undertakings to ensure equivalence in access and choice for disabled end users (previously, only eir as the USP had obligations in respect of a Code of Practice concerning the provision of services for people with disabilities).

-Eir is subject to legally binding performance targets relating to timescales for connection, fault rate occurrence and fault repair times, and was subject to a performance improvement programme for 2015, backed by a financial security mechanism of up to €10 million per year.
+Eir is subject to legally binding performance targets relating to timescales for connection, fault-rate occurrence and fault repair times.
 ComReg issues quarterly reports detailing eir's performance data covering its legally binding and non-legally binding performance targets.

 There is currently no USO fund in Ireland.
 Eir, as the USP, may apply to receive funding for the net cost (if any) of meeting the USO where ComReg determines there is a net cost and that it represents an unfair burden.
-There is currently litigation before the Irish courts following ComReg's rejection of eir's application for funding.
+There is currently litigation before the Irish courts following ComReg's rejection of eir's application for funding and a reference has been made in May 2020 to the Court of Justice of the European Union (CJEU) on certain aspects of this case including the fairness of USO burden on eir.

 On 7 April 2017, ComReg published the outcome of its assessment of eir's 2015 compliance with the annual performance targets set out in Performance Improvement Plan 3.
 Eir submitted a force majeure claim in June 2016 and sought relief in respect of fault repair time performance only.
 The submission set out the basis for eir's force majeure claim as being the 'exceptional weather events in January, November and December 2015'.
-In addition, eir submitted an expert report on the weather conditions associated with the force majeure claim.
-In response, ComReg formed the view that it could be considered that force majeure conditions applied in the month of December 2015 but that the January and November 2015 weather events did not constitute force majeure events within the meaning of the Performance Improvement Programme (PIP3).
+Also, eir submitted an expert report on the weather conditions associated with the force majeure claim.
+In response, ComReg formed the view that it could be considered that force majeure conditions applied in December 2015 but that the January and November 2015 weather events did not constitute force majeure events within the meaning of the Performance Improvement Programme (PIP3).
 Eir paid ComReg a penalty of €3,094,000 in December 2016 for its failure to meet the PIP3 agreed USO quality of service performance targets for 2015.
-In light of the above, ComReg does not intend to take further enforcement action against eir for the 2015 period.
-In March 2017, eir initiated High Court proceedings against ComReg in relation to fault repair time obligations imposed on eir.
+In light of the this, ComReg does not intend to take further enforcement action against eir for the 2015 period.
+In March 2017, eir initiated High Court proceedings against ComReg concerning fault repair time obligations imposed on eir.
 In January 2017, ComReg imposed a 48-hour deadline on eir to repair faults in its telecoms lines (pursuant to complaints from eir's competitors).